-The New Frontier Grants program aim to enable the early stages of a select number of novel, high-risk/high-impact research projects with compelling visions and strategies for transformative advances in the arts and humanities, social sciences, and natural sciences.
+The New Frontier Grants program aims to enable the early stages of a select number of novel, high-risk/high-impact research projects with compelling visions and strategies for transformative advances in the arts and humanities, social sciences, and natural sciences.

 Tenure-stream A&S faculty members are eligible to apply.
 A proposal could be led by a single A&S faculty member, or by two or more A&S faculty members, if appropriate; a proposal could also include faculty from other colleges at Cornell or elsewhere as collaborators.

 Proposals that are highly original, need preliminary data/analyses to demonstrate proof-of-concept, and/or involve new interdisciplinary collaborations are welcome.
 The program aims to enable early-stage projects for which the investigator(s) is (are) unlikely to receive funding from traditional external sources, but that can be reasonably expected to lead to external support if the initial phase is successful.

 While all applications will be considered, in cases of equally meritorious proposals, preference will be given to projects for which other Cornell funding sources (e.g., Academic Integration fund, Atkinson Center for a Sustainable Future, Cornell Center for Social Sciences) are not applicable.